How to Negotiate with an Insurance Company

 Negotiating against big insurance companies who have years of experience is handling and settling claims can be an intimidating task even for a seasoned negotiator.
 In most cases, claimants have little to no experience negotiating claim settlements with their insurance company or claims adjuster.

 Fortunately, you do not have to negotiate alone.
 A lawyer who understands the claim filing and claim settlement process can help.
-Personal injury lawyers with this type of experience can protect inexperienced claimants from insurance companies.
+Personal injury lawyers with this type of experience may protect inexperienced claimants from insurance companies and offer protection from bad faith practices.

 For instance, during the discussion and investigation phase of the claim filing process, an insurance company may trick a claimant into admitting fault for all or part of the car accident.
 An unwitting claimant who admits to fault may decrease or destroy the value of his or her claim.
 An attorney can guide a claimant throughout this process, thus protecting the claimant from making any unnecessary statements that could hurt the value of the claim.